soapboxfork/ombuds-spec/doc/web-relay-api.md

 ### 5.4 Informational Routes

-The last section of API methods provides information about the API server itself.
+The last section of API methods provides information about the web relay itself.
 These routes should be used by clients to determine if the API supports their version and use case.
 The JSON fields are documented below.